 Database Backup & Restoration

-For security resons any database operation outlined below must be additionally authenticated using your database password.
+For security reasons, every database operation described below requires your database password.

 Backup

-GameVault offers a user-friendly backup system for both supported database systems, Postgres and SQLite.
-You can trigger and download backups either through the GameVault Client or directly via the API for automation purposes.
-Each backup is a complete database snapshot, and it's essential to handle these files with care, as they are unencrypted.
-You can create as many backups as needed.
+GameVault can create backups for both supported database systems: Postgres and SQLite.
+You can trigger and download backups through the GameVault client or through the API for automation.
+Each backup is a full database snapshot and is stored unencrypted, so handle the files accordingly.

 For SQLite, the GameVault Backup simply duplicates the database file.

-For Postgres, it utilizes pgdump to create a comprehensive database dump.
+For Postgres, it uses pg_dump to create a database dump.

 Restoration

-1. We strongly discourage restoring a backup on a different server version.
-If you must do it, consider downgrading your GameVault server to a lower version, ideally the version of your backup, as higher versions are more likely to cause compatibility issues.
-If you have no alternative, make sure to back up your current data again before proceeding.
+Avoid restoring a backup on a different server version.
+If you must do it, downgrade the GameVault server to the version that created the backup if possible.
+Higher versions are more likely to hit compatibility issues.
+Before you continue, create another backup of the current data.

-2. Never, under any circumstances, attempt to restore a backup from a different database technology (e.g., SQLite to Postgres or vice versa).
-This will result in a catastrophic failure.
+Never restore a backup from a different database technology such as SQLite to Postgres or the other way around.
+It will fail.